 And, sure enough, wouldn’t you know it.
 The very next day, I consulted another lawyer who, being more familiar with my personal situation, clarified everything, and I was back to owing the original money.
 Whew!
 Funny how that amount didn’t seem bad after thinking I was going to owe ten times that.

-When you find yourself in unfortunate circumstances and start to go down that “woe is me” road, my advice is to allow yourself to feel your feelings authentically without judgement – for a while.
+When you find yourself in unfortunate circumstances and start to go down that “woe is me” road, my advice is to allow yourself to feel your feelings authentically without judgment – for a while.
 Be pissed off.
 Have a TV marathon.
 Eat a pint of Haagen Dazs.
 Do whatever you need to do but don’t allow yourself to stay in that place.
-Before you’re into the third bag of potato chips or the tenth hour of TV, take control of your mind and thoughts.
+Before you’re into the third bag of potato chips or the tenth hour of Netflix, take control of your mind and thoughts.
 Choose your reaction.
 Consciously choose your response to the situation.
-Realize that you’re alright right now and that, in this moment, nothing has really changed – which will change everything.
+Realize that you’re alright right now and that, at this moment, nothing has really changed – which will change everything.

 image source: https://www.flickr.com/photos/51592881@N05/Share this article!